-1.3 Current and upcoming logging projects WAIS Divide: Several groups logged the WAIS Divide ice core borehole in the 2014-15 season.
-Measurements included temperature, optical, and seismic profiling, and an acoustic caliper to be repeated in 2016-17.
+1.3 Recent and current logging projects WAIS Divide: Several groups logged the WAIS Divide ice core borehole in the 2014-15 season.
+Measurements included temperature, optical, and seismic profiling, and an acoustic caliper to be repeated in 2016-17 along with a kHz acoustic fabric logger.
 WAIS Divide drilling included five replicate coring deviations and this logging activity was the first to be done in a borehole with deviation channels.
 The Replicate Coring System for the DISC drill was designed in order to make all deviations on the uphill side of the main borehole, so that logging tools naturally follow gravity and remain within the parent channel.
 The deviations did affect logging data and some issues were encountered while passing the deviations, in particular the acoustic logging tool was diverted into the side channel at the deviation with the most borehole damage near 3,000 m, but accessed the main borehole on a following attempt.
 Three other logging tools followed the main borehole and passed all deviations without incident.
 The deviation drilling and subsequent borehole logging at WAIS Divide was largely successful.

-South Pole intermediate (SPICE) core: The newly developed intermediate-depth drill was deployed to the South Pole for the 2014-15 and 2015-16 field seasons, successfully collecting 736 m of core in 2014-15 and up to a total of 1850 m of core in 2015-16.
+South Pole Ice (SPICE) core: The Intermediate-Depth Drill was deployed to the South Pole for the 2014-15 and 2015-16 field seasons, successfully collecting 1,751 m of ice core.
 The SPICE core will take advantage of and supplement the wealth of existing South Pole data from shallow cores, snow pits, IceCube hot-water boreholes and meteorological observations.
-The SPICE Core borehole is pressure compensated by ESTISOL 140, providing a new observatory for borehole logging science and test bed for logging in a new drill fluid.
+The SPICE Core borehole is pressure compensated by ES-TISOL 140, providing a test bed for borehole logging in a new drill fluid.
 ESTISOL 140 has caused convective problems in temperature logging because of its high viscosity.
 ESTISOL 140 has also exhibited a tendency to cloud, which could affect optical logging.
-The SPICE project will also be a benefit to ongoing South Pole in-ice particle physics projects, by providing ground truth measurements of ice chemistry, fabric and particulates for characterization of optical, radio and acoustic signal propagation.
-Due to the proximity of the proposed drill site to the IceCube and ARA arrays, the borehole will serve as an access point for calibration of existing and future South Pole in-ice physics and astrophysics experiments.
+The SPICEcore project will be a benefit to ongoing South Pole in-ice particle physics projects, by providing ground truth measurements of ice chemistry, fabric and particulates for characterization of optical, radio and acoustic signal propagation.
+Due to the proximity of the proposed drill site to the IceCube and ARA arrays, the borehole will serve as an access point for calibration of existing and future South Pole inice physics and astrophysics experiments.

-RAID: The RAID (Rapid Access Ice Drill) is a novel design-stage drill capable of penetrating a 3,000 m ice sheet, and coring samples of ice and subglacial basal rock.
-RAID is expected to produce five (5) boreholes every season, and these boreholes will potentially serve as long-term scientific observatories for the study of ice and climate.
+RAID: The RAID (Rapid Access Ice Drill) is a novel design-stage drill capable of penetrating a 3,000 m ice sheet, and coring small samples of ice and subglacial basal rock.
+RAID is expected to produce five (5) boreholes every season, and these boreholes will potentially serve as scientific observatories for the study of ice and climate.
 RAID will require a dedicated logging winch integrated with the drilling platform, capable of reaching 3,300 m for logging immediately following the drill.
-The system will partly serve as a hole qualifier for evaluating the performance of the drill during development.
+The system could partly serve as a hole qualifier for evaluating the performance of the drill during development.
 Measurement of pressure will ensure that the borehole is properly compensated and optical dust logging will provide immediate verification of the depth-age model.
 Additional measurements could include temperature, diameter, borehole inclination/trajectory, and a camera.
+It would be desirable to rapidly log temperature and borehole diameter immediately after drilling, possibly at the same time as the optical dating.
+These preliminary readings could form baselines for subsequent measurements and time evolution studies.
 Infrastructure will be needed to manage future borehole logging projects that will make use of RAID boreholes.